oscpbunny/kairos-AI/RUNNING_STATUS.md

 - Human-AI collaboration interface with interactive features
 - Persistent agent evolution with long-term learning

-**The Integrated Consciousness Management Platform is operational and ready for advanced AI consciousness research!** 🎆
+The Integrated Consciousness Management Platform is operational and ready for further research and development.

 ---
 *Updated: September 23, 2024*